-Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
-Call America's Home Loans at 701.222.0100 for details.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select these types of loans when interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call America's Home Loans at 701.222.0100 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-ARMs are generally adjusted every six months, based on various indexes.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
+ARMs usually adjust every six months, based on various indexes.

-Most ARM programs have a "cap" that protects borrowers from sudden monthly payment increases.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent a year, even if the index the rate is based on increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can increase in a given period.
-Plus, almost all ARM programs have a "lifetime cap" — this cap means that the rate can't go over the cap amount.
+Most ARM programs feature a "cap" that protects borrowers from sudden increases in monthly payments.
+Your ARM may feature a cap on how much your interest rate can increase in one period.
+For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
+Most ARMs also cap your interest rate over the life of the loan.

-ARMs usually start out at a very low rate that may increase as the loan ages.
+ARMs usually start at a very low rate that usually increases as the loan ages.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-These loans are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate programs benefit people who plan to move before the initial lock expires.
+For these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 701.222.0100.
 It's our job to answer these questions and many others, so we're happy to help!